Watermelon Hello Summer Sign

 Create a fun watermelon hello sign for summer!
 Perfect for hanging on your door or decorating inside your home.
 No need for a fancy stencil – I’ll show you how to create the wording using the pencil transfer method!

-- Paint – Dark green, light green, white, pink and black
+- Acrylic paint – Dark green, light green, white, pink and black

 - Paint brushes